What is thiomersal and where is it found?

 Thiomersal is an organic compound containing mercury and thiosalicylate.
 It is an antiseptic with both bactericidal and fungicidal action.

 Historically, it was commonly used as a preservative in topical pharmaceutical preparations, cosmetics, and biological products such as vaccines.
-Its use is now uncommon.
+Its use is diminishing, especially in cosmetics.

 What are the reactions to thiomersal?